zerotohero-dev/learning-go/README.md

 ## About This Repository

-This is a repository that I experiment with the [Go language](https://golang.org). — Feel free to tag along :)
+This is a repository that I experiment with the
+[Go language](https://golang.org). — Feel free to tag along :)

 ## The Folder Structure

 Each folder under the root of this repository is a mini Go project that assumes to have a separate `GOPATH`.

-So for eaxmple when running `./hello-strings` the `$GOPATH` environment variable should be set to that folder.
+So for example when running `./hello-strings` the `$GOPATH` environment variable should be set to that folder.

-The subfolders of  these folders reflect a typical Go project folder structure:
+The sub-folders of  these folders reflect a typical Go project folder structure:

 * `src`: Source files.
 * `bin`: Generated binary files.